BY SOFO ARCHON

 Another thing that happens when you decide to rebel against the herd is that you become honest with yourself and others.
-You let go of the social masks that you had been wearing to pretend that you were someone you never were, and reveal to the world who you truly are.
-You expose yourself, unafraid of whether others will judge you or not.
+You let go of the social masks you had been wearing to pretend that you were someone you’d never been, and reveal to the world who you truly are.
+You expose yourself, unafraid of what others will think.

 In the society we are living, hypocrisy prevails everywhere.
 People constantly lie to one another just so that they can feel accepted by the mob, but at the same time they experience emotional turbulence because they never managed to accept themselves as they are.
 And when you don’t like yourself for who you are, what is the point of being liked by others for who you are not?

-The moment you stop desiring others’ acceptance, you begin to express yourself without asking for the permission of others.
-You don’t suppress yourself and naturally your stress levels drop, which makes you feel better than you’ve had ever felt before.
+The moment you stop desiring others’ acceptance, you begin to express yourself without asking for their permission.
+You don’t suppress yourself and naturally your stress levels drop, which makes you feel better than ever before.
 In addition, you are able to form genuine relationships with your fellow human beings, who, even if only a few, truly resonate with your being and embrace you just the way you are.

 You learn to take responsibility in your hands

-Responsibility and freedom always go hand in hand, and so the more responsible one is, the more free one becomes.
+Responsibility and freedom always go hand in hand — the more responsible one is, the more free one becomes.